gfh112/Lars/_portfolio/Isotropic_emission_in_GR.md

 collection: portfolio
 permalink: /portfolio/GR-lightbending
 ---
-Simulation of 10,000 photons from a lamppost corona to a thin and super-Eddington disk in general relativity. <div class="video_wrapper"> <iframe width="50" height="100" src="https://www.youtube.com/embed/RYWbcVQG_Ww" title="Thin Disk" frameborder="0" ></iframe> <iframe width="50" height="100" src="https://www.youtube.com/embed/BFdu8k88fXs" title="Super-Eddington Disk"frameborder="0"></iframe>
+Simulation of 10,000 photons from a lamppost corona to a thin and super-Eddington disk in general relativity. <iframe width="50" height="100" src="https://www.youtube.com/embed/BFdu8k88fXs" title="Super-Eddington Disk"frameborder="0"></iframe>

 This video is created with the Python Package iPyVolume.